Dowell-Lab/Tfit/README.md

 In short, the make file requires the path to mpic++ (install and config openMPI) to be in your PATH.

 ### Utilizing openMP and MPI
 Tfit is written using openMP and MPI to perform massive parallelization.
 If your institution has a large compute cluster, than Tfit will operate well across multiple cores and nodes.
 The `bidir` module runs relatively quickly, so this is only recommended for the `model` module.
-To invoke 4 MPI processes run:
+To invoke 4 MPI processes (i.e. run across 4 nodes) run:

 ```
 $ mpirun -np 4 Tfit model [arguments]